Home » Baking Recipes » Biscuits » Tiger Nut Chocolate Chip Cookies: Vegan, Gluten Free & So Chufa Good

 Tiger nuts earned their name from the orange stripes found on their tubers.
 They’re also known as chufas or earth almonds, though their scientific name is Cyperus esculentus.
 CT has grown them on and off for many years, but has never managed to cultivate them on a large enough scale for me to play with.

 I first came across tiger nuts in Spain on one of my epic hitchhiking trips many years ago.
 The Spanish make it into horchata, a delicious creamy drink I’ve never forgotten.
 I’m still waiting for CT to grow enough for me to make my own horchata.
-Tiger nut flour is quite sweet, so less sugar is needed when using it.
+Tiger nut flour is quite sweet, so you can add less sugar to recipes when you use it.
 It’s also quite sticky, so it works particularly well in baking.

 Tiger Nut Chocolate Chip Cookies